What is Bird Flu?

 Causes

-The original outbreak of H5N1 in humans was linked with the handling of infected poultry.
-The epidemic is intrinsically connected to genus Anseriformes, which are a family of wild waterfowl, such as ducks and geese.
+The original outbreak of H5N1 in humans was linked to the handling of infected poultry.
+The epidemic is intrinsically connected to the genus Anseriformes, which is a family of wild waterfowl, such as ducks and geese.

-Bird flu can travel to land-based birds, which are found predominantly in domestic poultry farms.
+Bird flu can travel to land-based birds found predominantly in domestic poultry farms.
 This is how humans come in contact with the deadly virus.
 Any physical contact with infected birds can disseminate the disease.
-However surprisingly, the consumption of bird produce like eggs, even if taken from infected birds, does not transmit bird flu.
+However, surprisingly, the consumption of bird products like eggs, even if taken from infected birds, does not transmit bird flu.
 The same applies to meat as well.

 For a more scientific explanation, the trains of the common influenza germ that have undergone an evolution can enter the avian cells.
-Influenza is broadly categorized in three types, namely A, B, and C respectively.
-Bird flu is caused by the A type, which is comprised of eight strands of RNA.
+Influenza is broadly categorized into three types, namely A, B, and C, respectively.
+Bird flu is caused by the A type, comprised of eight RNA strands.

 Moreover, two distinct proteins called hemagglutinin and neuraminidase are located on the surface of the bacteria.
 The mainstream outbreak of bird flu, H5N1 owes its title to these proteins.
 The numbers actually indicate the number of each protein in the pathogen.
 Similarly, the bird flu eruption witnessed in 2013 was called H7N9, indicative of its protein quotient.

 Bird flu is not the only influenza that affects animals.
-In fact, there are various kinds which impact animals.
+In fact, there are various kinds that impact animals.
 Likewise, take swine flu (SIV) for example, which is contracted from pigs and the like.
-Pathogen called Bovine spongiform encephalopathy (BSE), or as it is widely known, Mad Cow Disease also broke out in the late 90’s.
-Similar to bird flu, it was transmissible from cows to humans.
+A pathogen called Bovine spongiform encephalopathy (BSE), or as it is widely known, Mad Cow Disease, also broke out in the late 90’s.
+Similar to bird flu, it was transmitted from cows to humans.

 Furthermore, influenza viruses can spread easily since their mutation is quite rapid.